>

 • Hair Mask: A concentrated, intensive treatment that deeply nourishes and repairs dry, damaged, or chemically treated hair with prolonged use.

-• Key Difference: Conditioners maintain hair health, while masks restore it, use both for optimal results.
+• Key Difference: Conditioners maintain hair health, while masks restore it.
+Use both for optimal results.

 What is a Hair Conditioner?